-I'd be willing to bet that most of the people reading this article would identify themselves as "gadget guys" or "gadget girls."
-Admit it-you've always got to have the latest video game console, cell phone, or whatever.
+I would be willing to bet that most of the people reading this article would identify themselves as gadget guys or girls."
+Admit it: you've always got to have the latest video game console, cell phone, or whatever is the newest technology.
 You buy your new cars packed with bells and whistles like GPS navigation systems and Blu-ray players.
-And you like your software-both that which you use and that which you develop yourself-the same way.
+You like the software you use, both that which you use and that which you develop yourself, the same way.
 Speaking on behalf of the entire programming community, I can say that we love to add new, shiny features to our applications.
 Best of all, these "exciter" and "delighter" features go a long way towards keeping users happy, too.

-This example may be a little farfetched, but real-world examples of software vulnerabilities are easy to find.
+This example may be a bit extreme, but real-world examples of software vulnerabilities are easy to find.
 For example, the vulnerability CVE-2007-2815 in IIS 5.0 allowed remote attackers to bypass authentication and access private files on the server.
 What makes this vulnerability particularly relevant in terms of attack surface is that IIS 5.0 was installed by default on Windows 2000.
 So, every Windows 2000 machine had to be patched in order to defend against this attack, whether or not that machine was actually being used as a Web server.
-Thousands-maybe even millions-of Windows 2000 users never used IIS but were nonetheless exposed to the attack.
+Thousands,